Getting started

 Start by bringing your audience into the system.
 You can import an existing list or add subscribers manually.

-• The system validates duplicates and cleans the list to maintain deliverability.
+- The system validates duplicates and cleans the list to protect deliverability.

-• Map columns (Name, Email, Segment, Language) to keep personalization fields aligned.
+- Map columns such as Name, Email, Segment, and Language to keep personalization aligned.

 Every subscriber syncs automatically with your store or channel so you can target messages by platform, category, or customer type later.